RamenVentures/Operating-Manual/README.md

 #### Goal

-To quickly understand what a startup does and whether they might fit our thesis.
+To understand, at a high level, what your startup does and whether it might fit our thesis.

 #### Questions
 1. Who are the founders?
 Do they have the "3 Ds (Design, Development, and Distribution)"?